Changes to Existing Employee Compensation

 - The percentage with which other peer and comparison universities or organizations are moving their grade structures

 Departments may offer Recognition Pay pursuant to Policy 40.011 as incentive or as recognition of an employee's one-time, exceptional achievement.
-Rewards and recognition are used to improve performance, motivate employees, build confidence and increase employee retention.
-Earning a degree typically does not warrant a pay increase unless the employee has developed skills and competencies that enable him/her to perform the job responsibilities in a noticeably more effective manner, or if job duties have changed because of the degree attainment.
+Rewards and recognition are used to improve performance, motivate employees, build confidence, and increase employee retention.

 Effective Date of Pay Changes